meleu/tdd-ruby/symbols-attributes-and-errors.md

 attr_reader :balance
 ```

-This single line is enough to express that "the class has an instance variable called `@balance` and you get it's value by calling the `#balance` method."
+This single line is enough to express that "the class has an instance variable called `@balance` and a public method called `#balance` that returns its value."

 It's usual to put this line as one of the first ones in the class's definition.
 That's so the future programmer reading the code can be aware of the class's attributes right away.
 Our `Wallet` class now looks like this: